hot22shot/Zuoya-LMK21/README.md

 * definition : contains the definition json files for the numpad to be recognized by the usevia.app application.
 * layout : via json layouts for the numpad.
-* zuoya : contain archives with firmware.
+* zuoya : contain archives with firmware and documents.

 Here's some basic instructions for pairing the numpad with via web application :
 1. Connect the numpad